NREL/ROSCO/docs/index.rst

 Survey
 ------
-Please help us better understand the ROSCO user-base and how we can improve rosco through this brief survey:
+Please help us better understand the ROSCO user-base and how we can improve ROSCO through this brief survey:

 .. raw:: html